vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 A demonstrative pronoun is the verbal equivalent of pointing at something.
 In English, we use words like 'that' and 'this'.
 Such pronouns are like anonymous names: they pick out a particular object and always refer to the same object, so long as you're in the same lexical scope.
 Arguably, you could just use names instead, so there doesn't seem to be much point in having demonstrative pronouns in your system.
 But, the advantage with demonstratives is that they offer a convenient syntax for 'particularizing' generic properties.

 For an example, let's go back to this issue earlier about the two kinds of negations in quantificational logic.
-E.g. when we have a sentence like: 'Rāma is not the descendent of someone;' it's ambiguous whether the 'someone' identifies a particular person which Rāma is not the descendent of, or if it means that the assertion "Rāma is the descendent of someone" is false.
+E.g. when we have a sentence like: 'Rāma is not the son of someone;' it's ambiguous whether the 'someone' identifies a particular person which Rāma is not the son of, or if it means that the assertion "Rāma is the son of someone" is false.

 Recall, that we could express this difference using generic or particular absences: